filetrust/glasswall-sdk-site/docs/4-testing/artifacts/GwRegressionTester.md

 - [!AnalysisStringSearch](#internalGwRegressionTesterAnalysisStringSearch)
 - [!ValidateXmlAgainstXsd](#internalGwRegressionTesterValidateXmlAgainstXsd)

-### !ContentItemDescription {#internalGwRegressionTesterContentItemDescription}
+### !ContentItemDescription <a name="internalGwRegressionTesterContentItemDescription"></a>

 This test is used to check for the presence or absence of a Content Item with the specified Technical Description.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Content Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

 `Value: <string>` (Required) This specifies the Technical Description that we are looking for.

-`ExactMatch: bool (optional, default false) When true this sets the search to exactly match the Content Item Description, when left as false it does a partial match.
+`ExactMatch: <bool>` (optional, default false) When true this sets the search to exactly match the Content Item Description, when left as false it does a partial match.

-### !IssueItemDescription {#internalGwRegressionTesterIssueItemDescription}
+### !IssueItemDescription <a name="internalGwRegressionTesterIssueItemDescription"></a>

 This test is used to check for the presence or absence of an Issue Item with the specified Technical Description.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Issue Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

 `Value: <string>` (Required) This specifies the Technical Description that we are looking for.

-`ExactMatch: bool (optional, default false) When true this sets the search to exactly match the Issue Item Description, when left as false it does a partial match.
+`ExactMatch: <bool>` (optional, default false)` When true this sets the search to exactly match the Issue Item Description, when left as false it does a partial match.

-### !IssueItemId {#internalGwRegressionTesterIssueItemId}
+### !IssueItemId <a name="internalGwRegressionTesterIssueItemId"></a>

 This test is used to check for the presence or absence of an Issue Item with the specified Issue ID.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Issue Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

 `Value: <string>` (Required) This specifies the Issue ID that we are looking for.

-`ExactMatch: bool (optional, default false) When true this sets the search to exactly match the provided issue ID, when left as false it does a partial match.
+`ExactMatch: <bool>` (optional, default false) When true this sets the search to exactly match the provided issue ID, when left as false it does a partial match.

-### !IssueItem {#internalGwRegressionTesterIssueItem}
+### !IssueItem <a name="internalGwRegressionTesterIssueItem"></a>

 This test is used to check for the presence or absence of an Issue Item.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Issue Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

-### !RemedyItemDescription {#internalGwRegressionTesterRemedyItemDescription}
+### !RemedyItemDescription <a name="internalGwRegressionTesterRemedyItemDescription"></a>

 This test is used to check for the presence or absence of a Remedy Item with the specified Technical Description.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Remedy Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

 `Value: <string>` (Required) This specifies the Technical Description that we are looking for.

-`ExactMatch: bool (optional, default false) When true this sets the search to exactly match the Remedy Item Description, when left as false it does a partial match.
+`ExactMatch: <bool>` (optional, default false) When true this sets the search to exactly match the Remedy Item Description, when left as false it does a partial match.

-### !RemedyItem {#internalGwRegressionTesterRemedyItem}
+### !RemedyItem <a name="internalGwRegressionTesterRemedyItem"></a>

 This test is used to check for the presence or absence of a Remedy Item.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Remedy Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

-### !SanitisationItemDescription {#internalGwRegressionTesterSanitisationItemDescription}
+### !SanitisationItemDescription <a name="internalGwRegressionTesterSanitisationItemDescription"></a>

 This test is used to check for the presence or absence of a Sanitisation Item with the specified Technical Description.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Sanitisation Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

 `Value: <string>` (Required) This specifies the Technical Description that we are looking for.

-`ExactMatch: bool (optional, default false) When true this sets the search to exactly match the Sanitisation Item Description, when left as false it does a partial match.
+`ExactMatch: <bool>` (optional, default false) When true this sets the search to exactly match the Sanitisation Item Description, when left as false it does a partial match.

-### !SanitisationItemId {#internalGwRegressionTesterSanitisationItemId}
+### !SanitisationItemId <a name="internalGwRegressionTesterSanitisationItemId"></a>

 This test is used to check for the presence or absence of a Sanitisation Item with the specified Issue ID.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Sanitisation Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

 `Value: <string>` (Required) This specifies the Sanitisation ID that we are looking for.

-`ExactMatch: bool (optional, default false) When true this sets the search to exactly match the provided sanitisation ID, when left as false it does a partial match.
+`ExactMatch: <bool>` (optional, default false) When true this sets the search to exactly match the provided sanitisation ID, when left as false it does a partial match.

-### !SanitisationItem {#internalGwRegressionTesterSanitisationItem}
+### !SanitisationItem <a name="internalGwRegressionTesterSanitisationItem"></a>

 This test is used to check for the presence or absence of a Sanitisation Item.
 This test can be limited to look within a specific Content Group.
 It has the following fields:

 `ContentGroup: <string>` (Optional) This specifies the content group that the Sanitisation Item should belong to.
 This can be left out in which case all the content groups will be checked for the presence or absence of the item.

-`Presence: bool` (Optional) This specifies whether the item should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the item should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

-### !AnalysisStringSearch {#internalGwRegressionTesterAnalysisStringSearch}
+### !AnalysisStringSearch <a name="internalGwRegressionTesterAnalysisStringSearch"></a>

 This test is used to check for the presence or absence of a string.
 It has the following fields:

 `Value: <string>` (Required) This specifies the string that we are looking for.

-`Presence: bool` (Optional) This specifies whether the string should be present in or absent from the analysis report.
+`Presence: <bool>` (Optional) This specifies whether the string should be present in or absent from the analysis report.
 If this value is not specified then the default value of `false` will be used.

-### !ValidateXmlAgainstXsd {#internalGwRegressionTesterValidateXmlAgainstXsd}
+### !ValidateXmlAgainstXsd <a name="internalGwRegressionTesterValidateXmlAgainstXsd"></a>

 This test is used to validate the Analysis report against the specified XSD.
 It has the following field:

 `XsdPath: <string>` (Required) This specifies the path to the XSD that will be used for validation.
 This path can be absolute or relative.
 If a relative path is specified then the path will be relative to the configuration file.

-## Issue ID Tests {#internalGwRegressionTesterGetIssueIDTestMode}
+## Issue ID Tests <a name="internalGwRegressionTesterGetIssueIDTestMode"></a>

 This is used to test the GetIssueID and GetAllIssueID API's.
 The following tests are available:

 - [!GetIssueID](#internalGwRegressionTesterGetIssueID)
 - [!GetAllIssueIDs](#internalGwRegressionTesterGetAllIssueID)

-### !GetIssueID {#internalGwRegressionTesterGetIssueID}
+### !GetIssueID <a name="internalGwRegressionTesterGetIssueID"></a>

 This test is to find out if the given group description matches the one returned from the library, depending on the value of the `Match` field.
 It has the following fields:

 `IssueID: <long>` (Optional) The Issue ID for which the group description should be fetched.
 Default value is 0.

-`Match: bool` (Optional) This specifies whether the given group description matches the one returned from library.
+`Match: <bool>` (Optional) This specifies whether the given group description matches the one returned from library.
 If this value is not specified then the default value of `false` will be used.

 `ValueToMatch: <string>` (Optional) This specifies the group description that we are looking for.

-### !GetAllIssueIDs {#internalGwRegressionTesterGetAllIssueID}
+### !GetAllIssueIDs <a name="internalGwRegressionTesterGetAllIssueID"></a>

 This test is used to validate the Issue IDs XML against the specified XSD.
 It has the following field:

 `XsdPath: <string>` (Required) This specifies the path to the XSD that will be used for validation.
 This path can be absolute or relative.
 If a relative path is specified then the path will be relative to the configuration file.

-## Manage and Protect Tests {#internalGwRegressionTesterManageAndProtectTests}
+## Manage and Protect Tests <a name="internalGwRegressionTesterManageAndProtectTests"></a>

 This is used to specify the different tests that can be carried out on the managed document.
 The following tests are available:

 - [!ManagedBinarySearch](#internalGwRegressionTesterManagedBinarySearch)

-### !ManagedBinarySearch {#internalGwRegressionTesterManagedBinarySearch}
+### !ManagedBinarySearch <a name="internalGwRegressionTesterManagedBinarySearch"></a>

 This test is used to check for the presence or absence of a binary value.
 It has the following fields:

-`Presence: bool` (Optional) This specifies whether the binary value should be present in or absent from the managed file.
+`Presence: <bool>` (Optional) This specifies whether the binary value should be present in or absent from the managed file.
 If this value is not specified then the default value of `false` will be used.

 `Value: <string>` (Required) This specifies the binary value that we are looking for.
 The binary value has to be encoded as a base 64 string.

-## Export Tests {#internalGwRegressionTesterExportTests}
+## Export Tests <a name="internalGwRegressionTesterExportTests"></a>

 This is used to specify the different tests that can be carried out on the output from export mode.
 The following tests are available:

-`TestExportedImagesMatch: bool` (Optional) Test to check if the images from Export mode match the images from Manage and Protect mode.
+`TestExportedImagesMatch: <bool>` (Optional) Test to check if the images from Export mode match the images from Manage and Protect mode.

-`TestExportedTextMatch: bool` (Optional) Test to check if the text from Export mode match the text from Manage and Protect mode.
+`TestExportedTextMatch: <bool>` (Optional) Test to check if the text from Export mode match the text from Manage and Protect mode.

-`ValidateZipArchive: bool` (Optional) Test to check if the export mode produces a valid zip archive.
+`ValidateZipArchive: <bool>` (Optional) Test to check if the export mode produces a valid zip archive.

-# Example test case {#internalGwRegressionTesterConfigExample}
+# Example test case <a name="internalGwRegressionTesterConfigExample"></a>

 	Bugs:
 	    - BugNumber: 2875